 This is a biennial award, which aims to encourage students of all ages to advance in the Naturalist style.
-In 2021 the scholarship is for $5000, which also goes towards the acquisition of the winning artwork by the Victorian Artists Society.
+In 2023 the scholarship is for $5000.
 The winner will receive $2500 at the award’s announcement.
 Within 12 months the winner will report on the progress in their studies to receive the final $2500.

 The award is open to tertiary and adult students who are studying art.
 Studies may occur in art schools, informal institutions, societies or studios under qualified teachers recognised by the Trustee.

 Works entered into the Norma Bull Scholarship Award 2023 will be judged by a panel of VAS Exhibiting Council Members, as Trustees of the Norma Bull Trust.

 Work will be available to collect from Tuesday 22nd August 2023.
 Any piece not collected from this time is not the responsibility of the Trustees and will be handled in line with the Victorian Artists Society’s practice.
 Whether this be to sell for donation to the society, retain for its permanent collection or disposed of.
 To avoid any disappointment please ensure you collect your item within the agreed time.